 So, What Can You Do?

-So, with any menstrual issues or abnormalities, a full thyroid panel testing Free T3, Free T4, TSH and thyroid antibodies should be run, with Reverse T3 if possible, but also a 24 hour saliva test for cortisol (checking for adrenal dysfunction), as well as assessments for PCOS and endometriosis which can go hand in hand with thyroid issues.
+So, with any menstrual issues or abnormalities, a full thyroid panel testing Free T3, Free T4, TSH and thyroid antibodies should be run, but also a 24 hour saliva test for cortisol (checking for adrenal dysfunction), as well as assessments for PCOS and endometriosis which can go hand in hand with thyroid issues.
 For a PCOS Blood Test, click here.

 You should ideally test your progesterone at its peak, around day 21 of your cycle (this may differ or be difficult to predict if you have an irregular cycle), and oestrogen Days 3-5.
 Testosterone can be tested at anytime during the month and checking FSH (the ovarian egg supply) can also be beneficial.

 Do ensure your thyroid levels are optimal as an initial step.
 Many of the problems mentioned in this post can be solved with optimal thyroid levels.